public-apis/public-apis/CONTRIBUTING.md

 If so, add more commits to your branch and push them – they will automatically go into the existing pull request!

+Opening a pull request will trigger a Travis CI build to check the validity of the link(s).
+After the build completes, please ensure that the build passes.
+Otherwise, view the Travis CI log and see what errors the build found for your contribution.

 [branch-link]: <http://guides.github.com/introduction/flow/>
 [clone-link]: <https://help.github.com/articles/cloning-a-repository/>
 [fork-link]: <http://guides.github.com/activities/forking/>